 Because of insurance and liability reasons, the minimum age for this trek is 18.

-How fit do I need to be and can I get fit?
+How fit do I need to be, and can I get fit?

 What equipment will I require?

-How much is the trek?
+How much is the adventure?

 How much could I expect to pay for flights?